a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 classifier.fit(X_train,y_train,batchsize,epochs)
 ```
+###### Note: for the timesteps, this paper (<a href="https://arxiv.org/pdf/1402.1128.pdf">pdf link</a>) offers 20 as an example, which is why I used 20 here.
+For the number of neurons, the tutorial I looked at applied 100.
+So, I tried it out.

-Everything worked with the data but I got the following error:
+Everything worked with reshaping the data but I got the following error:

 ```
 Error when checking target: expected dense_1 to have 3 dimensions, but got array with shape (80, 1)